nickoncrack/casm/README.md

 + `[addr]`: Memory dereference
 + `addr+10`: Symbolic reference (strictly in bytes)
 + `instruction[x]`: Any width variant
++ In this document a semicolon is used to denote a comment inside a code block, in to-be-assembled code `//` must be used instead.

 #### 0c.
 Data types
 | Type | Width | Range |